debugger22/Jarvis/README.md

 Operating Systems
 ----------------
 * Linux
-    - `sudo apt-get install python-pyaudio` for PyAudio to install
+    - `sudo apt-get install libjack-jackd2-dev portaudio19-dev` for PyAudio to install
 * Mac
     - `brew install portaudio` for PyAudio to install
 * Don't try on Windows, it won't work